Turning 18

 Guardianship

-In order to be appointed as a guardian through a guardianship, the adult with developmental disabilities will need to be determined to be "incapacitated" by the court.
-This means that they are unable to make some or all important life decisions on their own and will lose civil rights.
+In order to be appointed as a guardian for your adult child with developmental disabilities, your adult child will need to be determined to be "incapacitated" by the court.
+This means that they are unable to make some or all important life decisions and will lose civil rights.
 For this reason the guardianship process should only be used as a last resort for the most severe cases.

 Common guardianship terms